rbuchberger/robert-buchberger.com/_posts/2018-09-19-aviation-and-programming.md

 This new position took many of the challenges of my previous one, and added time pressure.
 Instead of hours or days to solve a problem, I have seconds or minutes.
-When one forgotten switch of 20 in a checklist can overheat a system, or give the whole crew hypoxia, you continue to work slowly, deliberately, and consistenly.
+When one forgotten switch of 20 in a checklist can overheat a system, or give the whole crew hypoxia, you continue to work slowly, deliberately, and consistently.
 You learn that most mistakes are forgivable, but some are not.

 As a mechanic, I generally interacted with other mechanics.
 As an engineer, the only time I work with another engineer is my yearly checkride.
 Instead I integrate with a crew of 6, giving